marcopeg/learnjs/README.md

 you look into that solution!
 It's even better if you **team up** with one or two friends and move through this roadmap together.

+### 💬 Comment and Engage

+Each page of this website hosts a **live message board**.

+Join in when you have ideas to share or questions that can't be answered by Google or Stackoverflow (always look there first!).

+A nice way to use the message board is to share the solutions to problems you have solved with Internet.
+Or just share your exercises by linking your repos or your online IDE pages.

 ---

 I wish you the best of luck!